Call or email: Director of Community Affairs Jodee Inscho

 Schedule subject to change due to weather, river conditions, emergencies, supply-chain issues, staffing considerations, etc.

 Click here to view the detour route of New Jersey-bound traffic at the bridge.
-This detour has been extended due to the recent discovery of an unforeseen structural issue in the bridge’s second span from the Pennsylvania side.
-It is now scheduled to continue into Januay 2025
+This detour is expected to end once permanent repairs are made to an unforeseen structural issue in the bridge’s second truss span from the Pennsylvania side.
+The detour should end sometime in late Januay 2025.

 The folowing items are the informational display boards that were presented to the public at open houses in New Hope on June 14 and Lambertville June 15.
 Some of these materials are outdated.
 They remain posted here as part of the project record.
 Please click on each title below to review the respective display board content: